AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 Termination is not the sole remedy under this Agreement and, whether or not termination is effected, all other remedies, legal and equitable, will remain available.

 #### 10. UPGRADES
 Licensor is under no obligation under this Agreement to provide any fixes, revisions, upgrades or future versions of the Work to you or to any other party.
-Should you ever obtain an upgrade of this Work, the terms and conditions of this Agreement shall also apply to the upgrade.
+SHOULD you ever obtain an upgrade of this Work, the terms and conditions of this Agreement shall also apply to the upgrade.
 The Work is subject to change without notice.

 #### 11. GENERAL